CNCR-NTU/SawyerRoboticArm/sawyer_robot_code/README.md

 To run run them, you need to start the simulated Intera environment :
 	* cd ~/ros_ws
-	* ./intera.sh sim
+	* ./intera.sh

-Then, you just have to type the following command to launch the Gazebo simulation :
-	* roslaunch sawyer_gazebo sawyer_world.launch

 Then, in another terminal, launch the script you want :
 	* cd ~/ros_ws
-	* ./intera.sh sim
+	* ./intera.sh
-	* rosrun sawyer_robot_simulation <desired script>
+	* rosrun sawyer_robot_code <desired script>

 We recommand starting by the init_sawyer script.

-THESE CODES ARE STRICTLY DEDICATED TO THE SIMULATION.
+THESE CODES ARE STRICTLY DEDICATED TO THE ROBOT.
-THEY DON'T WORK ON THE ACTUAL ROBOT.
+THEY DON'T WORK ON THE SIMULATION ON GAZEBO.
-CHECK THE OTHER PACKAGE IF YOU WANT TO GET STARTED ON THE SAWYER ROBOT.
+CHECK THE OTHER PACKAGE IF YOU WANT TO GET STARTED ON THE SAWYER SIMULATION.

-You can use these codes as templates to learn a bit about Sawyer, Gazebo and to build you own programs.
-The file Info.txt compiles different informations useful when coding for the Sawyer simulation such as ROS topics to which you can subscribe, ROS commands, tips.
+You can use these codes as templates to learn a bit about Sawyer and to build you own programs.
+The file Info.txt compiles different informations useful when coding for the Sawyer robotic arm such as ROS topics to which you can subscribe, ROS commands, tips.
 We also recommand checking the ROS tutorials before if you are knew to this, they are really helpful and well-done.
 Enjoy !